dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 * Must adhere to [compliance regulations](https://auth0.com/docs/compliance) such as HIPAA, GDPR, SOC2, etc.

 Essentially, Firebase's basic authentication providers should suffice if you have a very simple app with bare-bones authentication needs and are only using Firebase databases.
 However, should you need more than that, [Firebase offers a great way to use their services _with_ other authentication solutions](https://firebase.google.com/docs/admin/setup).
 This is a much more realistic scenario that many developers will be faced with, so we'll explore it in detail here.

+{% include tweet_quote.html quote_text="If you need more than simple login with Firebase, using custom tokens with an IDaaS authentication provider like Auth0 is a great option." %}

 ## <span id="what-well-build"><span>What We'll Build